Unity-Billal-mesloub/just/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://just.systems/install.sh | bash -s -- --to ~/bin

 # add `~/bin` to the paths that your shell searches for executables
-# this line should be added to your shell's initialization file,
+# this line should be added to your shells initialization file,
 # e.g. `~/.bashrc` or `~/.zshrc`
 export PATH="$PATH:$HOME/bin"